 This is not the first time I have mentioned being tired and in need of a prepping break.
 In addition, the business side of running a website can be exhausting.
 How I wish it were like the old, wild west, days of blogging.

 Alas, none of us can go backwards.
 The best we can do is soldier on, one step at a time.
 Thanks, as always, for being the best blog followers on the planet!

 Enjoy your next adventure through common sense and thoughtful preparation!

 You can also vote for Backdoor Survival daily at Top Prepper Websites!

 Here are a selection of items related to today’s Survival Buzz.

 LifeStraw GO: I love my LifeStraw GO and use it day to day when I am out and about because I hate nasty tasting water.
 When you purchase from Backdoor Survival sponsor, EarthEasy, everyone gets free shipping.

 LifeStraw Personal Water Filter: The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2 oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.

 Sony Walkman SRF-59: Talk about an oldie but a goodie.
 You can probably pick one of these up used at a thrift store although they do tend to command a premium on eBay.

 UltraFire Mini Cree LED Flashlight: FAVORITE!
-At the time of this writing, this one is only $2.88 with free shipping.
+At the time of this writing, this one is with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.